What Is High Functioning Anxiety?

 On the other hand, even though they look composed on the outside, on the inside they may feel worried, afraid, or they may even panic, overthink, and have obsessive thoughts.
 These symptoms can affect their well-being, interfere with their sleep, and make them lose their appetite (or make them overeat).

 All anxiety levels have damaging effects on a person’s health and their relationships.
 And because there is not enough research regarding high functioning anxiety, doctors can’t know exactly what causes it.
 However, the most likely causes of high functioning anxiety are genetics (those people with anxiety have someone in their closest family suffering from anxiety as well), personality (nervousness and shyness during childhood increase the danger of having anxiety), past traumas and exposure to stress, alcohol or drug use, etc.

 Feeling anxious from time to time is normal and a part of life.
 However, those people diagnosed with anxiety experience severe and intense fears and worries about almost everything in their life.
 They experience repeated episodes of excessive terror and worries that can break them in a second.
 (3)

 If you experience extreme feelings of panic and anxiety and those feelings disturb your daily activities because you can’t control them, then you suffer from anxiety.
 Feeling tense, restless, and nervous are also signs of anxiety.

 The person with anxiety may feel overwhelmed with feelings of panic because they are afraid that something bad and inevitable will happen to them.
 That makes them anxious and thus they start breathing rapidly, their heart rate increases, they start to sweat, tremble, and have an urge to run from the situation.

-Anxiety can be very harmful and it’s not something to be overlooked.
-The worst problem is that a lot of people can’t understand the effects it can have on a person and find anxious people as being lazy, irresponsible and passive.
+High function anxiety can be very harmful and it’s not something to be overlooked.
+The worst problem is that a lot of people can’t understand the effects it can have on a person and find anxious people as being lazy, irresponsible, and passive.

 1.Decline invites although you may want to go